7 Author Shoutouts – Authors We Love To Recommend

 Elwyn Brooks (E. B.) White

-E.B.
-White, born in Mount Vernon, New York, is renowned for his beloved children’s books like Charlotte’s Web and Stuart Little.
+An Author Shoutout to E.B.
+White, born in Mount Vernon, New York, who is renowned for his beloved children’s books Charlotte’s Web and Stuart Little.
 Additionally, he co-authored the influential English Language style guide called Strunk & White, officially known as The Elements of Style.
 Initially, White worked as a journalist and reporter before transitioning to a copywriter role.
 In 1927, he joined The New Yorker as a writer.

 In 1973 he was honored with a Presidential Medal of Freedom, and was awarded a special Pulitzer Prize in 1978.
 He suffered from Alzheimer’s disease, and passed in 1985 at age 86.